channable/vaultenv/README.md

-  --secrets-file FILENAME  config file specifying which secrets to request --no-connect-tls         don't use TLS when connecting to Vault --no-inherit-env         don't merge the current environment with the secret CMD                      command to run after fetching secrets ARGS...                  arguments to pass to CMD, defaults to nothing -h,--help                Show this help text
+  --secrets-file FILENAME  config file specifying which secrets to request --no-connect-tls         don't use TLS when connecting to Vault --no-inherit-env         don't merge the current environment with the secret --retry-base-delay-milliseconds MILLISECONDS
+                           base delay for vault connection retrying.
+Defaults to 40ms because, in testing, we found out that fetching 50 secrets takes roughly 200 milliseconds --retry-attempts NUM     maximum number of vault connection retries.
+Defaults to 9
+  CMD                      command to run after fetching secrets ARGS...                  arguments to pass to CMD, defaults to nothing -h,--help                Show this help text